 - Habitat destruction, hunting, and pollution threaten their conservation.

-Are Asian Otters Good Pets?
+Do Asian Otters Make Good Pets?

 What is a good pet?
 I tend to state that there’s no such thing as a good or bad pet—it depends on what you’re looking for in an animal.
-However, Asian small-clawed otters, despite being the otter species best suited for captivity, are not commonly kept in even the exotic pet-keeping community.
+However, Asian small-clawed otters, despite being the otter species best suited for captivity, are not commonly kept, even in the exotic pet-keeping community.

 How to Care for Otters as Pets